This Chicken and Chorizo Pasta recipe is a winner! It’s ready to eat in under 40 minutes, making it a great choice for a comforting midweek meal.

-I’ve been sitting on this recipe for a long time and I felt it was about time I shared it with you!
-I know I’m not the only one who is constantly on the lookout for new easy pasta dishes.
+I’ve been sitting on this recipe for a long time, so I felt it was about time I shared it with you!
+I know I’m not the only one who is constantly on the lookout for new easy pasta recipes.

-Some of my most popular recipes that have chorizo are this gorgeous slow cooker beef and chorizo casserole, meatball mozzarella pasta bake, mozzarella stuffed chorizo and beef meatballs and this easy store cupboard one pot chorizo and pepper rice.
+Some of my most popular recipes with chorizo are this gorgeous slow cooker beef and chorizo casserole, meatball mozzarella pasta bake, mozzarella stuffed chorizo and beef meatballs and this easy store cupboard one pot chorizo and pepper rice.

 - Dried Pasta.
 I mostly use Fusilli and Penne for this recipe.
 Use whatever pasta you like!

 - Onion provides the base of the sauce.
-I like red onions for their slight sweetness, but a good old brown onion will do the job just fine.
+I like red onions for their slight sweetness, but a good old regular onion will do the job just fine.

 - Sliced chorizo sausage.
 I use the cured variety here.
 I like to peel the skin off a chorizo before cooking – it can be quite chewy and tough.
 Cooking chorizo sausage would also work.